Der Januskopf

 The film received great acclaim in Germany from trade publication and newspapers on its release, specifically noting the performance by Conrad Veidt.
-The film is a lost film and has been described by Bela Lugosi biographers Gary Rhodes and Bill Kaffenberger as being "among the most sought-after lost films" due to its initial critical acclaim and what Robert Louis Stevenson researcher Steve Joyce described as an "all-star" film team of cinematographer Karl Freund, director F. W. Murnau and actors Conrad Veidt and Bela Lugosi.
+The film has been described by Bela Lugosi biographers Gary Rhodes and Bill Kaffenberger as being "among the most sought-after lost films" due to its initial critical acclaim and what Robert Louis Stevenson researcher Steve Joyce described as an "all-star" film team of cinematographer Karl Freund, director F. W. Murnau and actors Conrad Veidt and Bela Lugosi.

 Plot

 The surviving script for the film refers to Dr.Jeskyll [sic] who lives in London.
 Jeskyll purchases a bust in an antique store with two faces: one beautiful and one horrible.
 The bust becomes an obsession to Jeskyll who attempts to give it away in an auction only to buy it back.

 Cast

 Cast adapted from Filmportal.de and Gary Don Rhodes and Bill Kaffenberger's Becoming Dracula - The Early Years of Bela Lugosi.